hutanmihai/macos-terminal-sync/README.md

 TIP: `MesloLGS NF` is a font that supports icons.

+You can Download the font here https://github.com/romkatv/dotfiles-public/blob/master/.local/share/fonts/NerdFonts/MesloLGS%20NF%20Regular.ttf.

+TIP: Don't forget to also install it.

 Since terminal themes are just color schemes, you need to enable color formatting for your shell first - see [this comment][2] for more details

 [2]: https://github.com/lysyi3m/macos-terminal-themes/issues/1#issuecomment-148635036